Showcase - Epic Scale Ultramarines

 In case you were curious about NetEpic, or Epic 2nd edition, it's the ruleset that directly inspired Legions: Imperialis.
 It is very fun, albiet imbalanced and chaotic, in the way that all 90's Games Workshop rulesets were.
 It has some very modern concepts, like using cm as a unit instead of inches, as well as alternating activations.

 The force organization of this army centers around an Adeptus Astartes Battle Company.
-These highly flexible companies brought a little bit of firepower, manueverability and resilience.
+These highly flexible companies brought a little bit of firepower, maneuverability and resilience.
 It consists of one detachment (30 models, aka 6 stands) of Tactical, Devastator and Assault marines, each with accompanying Rhino transports.
+Also in this edition, every company comes with a free Company Commander sprue with the ability to move double and attack with extra firepower.

 I painted the force mainly with Ultramarines Blue and Blood Angels Red contrasts.
 Alatoic Blue was used on some raised flat panels, especially on titans, to make those regions look less blotchy from the contrast.
 I went for the bright red weapons of the 2nd edition days, although I chose to use 3rd edition style model sculpts for the army itself.
 Astrogranite technical paint was used along with Army Painter Battlefield Grass for basing.
 I personally feel technical paints shine for epic army basing and are fairly underwhelming for normal 40k-scale minis.
 This is because they tend to be flat and lack texture like a typical sand base.
 However, in my eyes, this is a bonus for Epic, as there wouldn't be massive grains of rock underneath all the soldiers feet.